Kunori47/Uvote/README.md

    npx hardhat run scripts/send-eth.ts --network localhost
    ```
 3. Enter your wallet address when prompted
-4. The script will send 100 ETH to your address
+4. The script will send 100 DOT to your address

 ### Creating a Creator Token